alexsikomas/mannd/README.md

 ps aux | grep wpa_supplicant
 ```

-Note: below `interface` is used as a placeholder you should expect your main interface name their.
+Note: below `interface` is used as a placeholder you should expect your main interface name there.

 Correct output:
 ```bash